acidus99/RocketForce/README.md

 # RocketForce
-RocketForce is Gemini Server in .NET.
+RocketForce is a [Gemini](https://gemini.circumlunar.space/docs/) Server in .NET.
 It can serve static files and supports application development via callback functions on specific routes.
+It is written in .NET 5 and supports Windows, Linux, and macOS.

 ![Gemini III, first crewed mission, launching into space](gemini-iii-launch.jpg)